colleowino/colleowino.github.io/_drafts/pro-tips.md

 - Learn how to touch type
 - start blogging it helped me stream line my thoughts

+- Get into the habit of reading other people's code.
+You will learn other ways of solving the same problem differently.

 [project euler](https://projecteuler.net/)
 [rosetta code](http://rosettacode.org/wiki/Rosetta_Code)
 [hacker rank](https://www.hackerrank.com)